 I came to this realization one morning when I opened up Facebook's "On This Day" app and was startled at the picture it presented.
 There, a year-old picture illustrated just how much my hair had broken off even after I started wearing my natural texture.
-I looked down at my hair, broken, processed, and dry, and I couldn't believe how much shorter it was than just a year ago—especially since I hadn't cut it since.
+I looked down at my hair, broken, processed, and dry, and I couldn't believe how much shorter it was than just a year ago—especially since I hadn't actually cut it since.
 I began to go through an identity crisis of sorts, with this picture as my catalyst.
 The texture wouldn't lay like it used to (I have photographic evidence of that), it was shorter, thinner, and generally more sad-looking.
-So I finally booked myself an appointment with Halli Bivona at the John Barrett Salon—my go-to guru—and badgered her with questions once I arrived.
+So I finally booked myself an appointment with Halli Bivona at the John Barrett Salon (my go-to guru) and badgered her with questions once I arrived.
 Why did this happen?
 How can we fix it?
 How should I prevent this from ever happening again?
 She calmed me down and, in so many words, told me, "I told you so."

 "By not cutting your hair, you are actually risking the length rather than letting it grow," says Bivona.
 It seems counterintuitive, but by frequently trimming your hair, you'll prevent breakage by removing the dead, fragile ends.
-Those ends will eventually travel up your hair and break it off higher, leaving your hair shorter than before—such is the case with my sad, sad locks.
+When those ends split, they'll eventually travel up your hair and break it off higher, leaving your hair shorter than before—and such was the case with my sad, sad locks.

-To keep things full and growing, I also started taking Ouai Thinning Hair Supplements ($28) with my morning glass of water.
-They supply a healthy dose of biotin, silica, and amino acids to support hair growth and thickening.
-Ashwagandha, a powerful Ayurvedic healing herb, is also included, as it naturally helps to reduce the stress hormone, cortisol, in your body.
-Stress is very often one reason—among age, diet, and lifestyle—that your hair begins to thin.
-The box says to expect results in 90 days, so I'll keep you updated.
+To keep things full and growing, I also started taking Nutrafol's Thinning Hair Supplement ($79) with my morning glass of water.
+They supply a healthy dose of medical-grade botanical ingredients meant to support hair growth and thickening.
+I also take Ashwagandha, a powerful Ayurvedic healing herb, as it naturally helps to reduce the stress hormone, cortisol, in your body.
+The bottle says to expect results in four months, so I'll keep you updated.

 "Your hair will continue to rub against clothing, get ripped out by sunglasses, and generally get beat up by your day to day life," Bivona notes.
 "This roughs up the cuticle, which will cause your hair to lose its shine and cause added dryness and weakness.
-As you hair gets more damaged, unfortunately, it begins to break off and caught up more often."
+As your hair gets more damaged, unfortunately, it begins to break off and get caught up more often."